What happens in our brain when we make a decision?

 A single choice primes people to make more choices.

 Customers want to indulge, but they feel guilty.
-They need to justify this indulgence.

 People feel guilty choosing emotional products when rational products are nearby.